Buspar Withdrawal and Tapering Help

 Break Free Today

-At Point of Return, a 501(c)3 nonprofit, we have spent the last 14 years helping people taper off Buspar correctly.
-With customized taper rates and all natural nutraceuticals, our program helps to allow you to control your symptoms and properly come off Buspar, once and for all, from the comfort of your home.
+At Point of Return, a 501(c)3 nonprofit, we have spent the last 15 years helping people taper off Buspar correctly.
+With customized taper rates and all natural nutraceuticals, our program helps to allow you to come off Buspar, once and for all, from the comfort of your home.
 Read program FAQs.

 Buspar history and info